 On December 8, 2020, we borrowed \$1 million from Gregg Williams, Chairman of the Board of Directors of the Company and \$1.2 million from two unaffiliated shareholders.
-Each promissory note is unsecured and accrues interest at a rate of twelve percent (12%) per annum beginning on receipt of the loan amounts.
-Principal and accrued interest under the promissory notes, are payable on December 31, 2021.
-As of March 31, 2021 and December 31, 2020, accrued interest amounted to \$82,000 and \$17,000, respectively, and is recorded in accrued expenses.
+Each promissory note was unsecured and accrued interest at a rate of twelve percent (12%) per annum beginning on receipt of the loan amounts.
+We repaid the principal and accrued interest of \$135,000 during the quarter ended June 30, 2021.